jsm94/itunes-podcasts-web-player/README.md

 - [x] Should show the same sidebar from the previous view.
 The podcast title and author should be links to the podcast detail view.
 - [x] Should show a main section with the episode title, description and an HTML5 audio player to play the podcast.
 The HTML descriptions should be interpreted not escaped.

+### Assumptions

+- Search bar only filter on podcasts data table
+- Search state should keep on context
+- On podcast data table can order by "Release Date", on episode data table can order by "Duration"

 ---